CHIP-SPV/hipMM/docs/install/INSTALL.md

    (hipmm_dev) $ python3 setup.py bdist_wheel
    ```

-Done!
-You have completed the build process, and are ready to develop for the
+The build process is complete, and you are ready to develop for the
 hipMM OSS project.

 ## Installing the hipMM Python wheel

-When you install the hipMM-ROCm Python wheel, you can again specify the ROCm
+When you install the `amd-hipmm` Python wheel, you can specify the ROCm
 version of the dependencies via the optional dependency key
 `rocm-${ROCM_MAJOR}_${ROCM_MINOR}-${ROCM-PATCH}`.
 Again, you need to specify an
 extra `pip` index URL to make it possible for `pip` to find some dependencies.